Sydney Kentridge: Legal career

 In 1949, after working briefly as a judge's clerk, Kentridge was admitted as an advocate of the High Court of South Africa.
 He was appointed a Senior Counsel in 1965.
-He became a leading defence lawyer in political trials in South Africa, with some of his major cases including the Treason Trial (1958–61), in which he defended Nelson Mandela, and the Prisons Trial (1968–69).
+He became a leading defence lawyer in political trials in South Africa, with some of his major cases including the Treason Trial (1956–61), in which he defended Nelson Mandela, and the Prisons Trial (1968–69).
 A staunch opponent of apartheid, Kentridge represented three Nobel Peace Prize winners during his career – Mandela, Desmond Tutu and Albert Luthuli.

 In 1978, he represented the family of the anti-apartheid activist Stephen Biko at the inquest following Biko's death in police custody on 12 September 1977.
 "There is indisputable evidence," Kentridge said during the inquest, "that...Mr.
 Biko went into the interrogation room alive and well...[but] he came out a physical and mental wreck.
 He died a miserable and lonely death on a cold prison floor."
 Lord Alexander of Weedon wrote of his performance: "Through remorseless and deadly cross-examination, sometimes with brilliant irony, Kentridge established that the founder of the Black Consciousness Movement had been killed by police brutality.
 The verdict of accidental death was seen as risible."
 In a 1984 British television dramatisation of the Biko inquest, Kentridge was portrayed by Albert Finney.

-Kentridge practised at the English Bar between 1977 and 2013, and was appointed Queen's Counsel in 1984.
+Kentridge practiced at The English Bar between 1977 and 2013, and was appointed Queen's Counsel in 1984.
 He became a Bencher of Lincoln's Inn in 1985.
 He was a member of Brick Court Chambers, a leading London commercial set, and was widely regarded as the "elder statesman" of the English Bar before his retirement in 2013.
 Among his most notable cases in the UK was his successful defence of P&O Ferries against a charge of manslaughter in the wake of the 1987 Zeebrugge ferry disaster.
 Kentridge furthermore served as a judge in a number of jurisdictions, sitting as a Judge of Appeal in Botswana (1981–89), as a Judge of the Courts of Appeal of Jersey and Guernsey (1988–92) and as an Acting Justice of the South African Constitutional Court (1995–96).
 In the early 2000s, he was also the lawyer of Abdullah Öcalan in his application to the European Court of Human Rights (ECHR).